tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:implementedBy
 - Preferred Label: implemented By
-- Definition: Mechanism that provides an Implementation
+- Definition: The bdqffdq:Mechanism that provides a bdqffdq:Implementation
 - Range [ owl:someValuesFrom bdqffdq:implementedBy ]
-- Comments: Describes the link between the Implementation concept in bdqffdq and a Mechanism.
+- Comments: Describes the link between a bdqffdq:Implementation and a bdqffdq:Mechanism.

 ********************